-I completed a BSc Psychology at Hull in 2005 and a PhD in Psychology at York (with Professor Maggie Snowling and Dr Paula Clarke) in 2009 before becoming a post-doctoral research fellow with Professor Gareth Gaskell in 2010.
-I joined the Department as a Lecturer in 2012, and became a Senior Lecturer in 2017.
+Prior to completing a BSc Psychology at the University of Hull in 2005, I then came to the Psychology Department at York to complete an MSc and PhD in semantic processing deficits in children with language and literacy difficulties (mentored by Professor Maggie Snowling and Dr Paula Clarke) in 2009.
+Following this, I began a postdoctoral research fellowship with Professor Gareth Gaskell and Dr Anna Weighall in 2010, studying the role of sleep in language learning.
+I then joined the Department as a Lecturer in 2012, and got promoted to Senior Lecturer (Associate Professor) in 2017.

 In my spare time I am also fascinated by visual processes in reading, and claims of visual deficits in dyslexia.

 I would be particularly interested to hear from postgraduates interested in language learning in typical or atypical development, sleep and development, sleep and mental health in adolescence.